-The Tax Act imposes a withholding tax at the rate of 25% on dividends paid by us to Shareholders who are non-residents of Canada, unless the rate is reduced under the provisions of a tax treaty between Canada and the non-resident Shareholder's jurisdiction of residence.
+The Tax Act imposes a withholding tax at the rate of 25% on dividends paid by us to Shareholders who are nonresidents of Canada, unless the rate is reduced under the provisions of a tax treaty between Canada and the nonresident Shareholder's jurisdiction of residence.
 These withholding tax rates may change from time to time.
 Where the non-resident Shareholder is a United States resident entitled to benefits under the Canada-United States Income Tax Convention, 1980 and is the beneficial owner of the dividend, the rate of Canadian withholding tax applicable to dividends is generally reduced to 15%.
 Shareholders who are non-residents of Canada are encouraged to consult with their tax advisors for more information concerning additional taxation that may be applicable to them.
+Our dividends are declared in Canadian dollars and converted to foreign denominated currencies at the spot exchange rate at the time of payment.
+As a consequence, investors are subject to foreign exchange risk.
+To the extent that the Canadian dollar strengthens with respect to their currency, the amount of the dividend will be reduced when converted to their home currency.